Do you want to Raise Money For your business?

-When Draft prospects are ready and finalised with Company.
+When Draft prospects are ready and finalized with Company.
 Copywriters filled the SEBI the regulatory with the SEBI.

 They will send this draft prospects to the SEBI for Review.
-SEBI stands for Security Exchange Board of India who will regulate the Indian Markets and all the works related to Stock Markets.
+SEBI stands for the Security Exchange Board of India who will regulate the Indian Markets and all the works related to Stock Markets.

 The Draft Prospect must be sent to the SEBI at least a 30 day prior.
 The Draft prospect is only made when the Company wants to raise more than 50 lakh Rupees if they don’t want to raise more than 50 lakh they don’t need to prepare a draft prospectus.

-When Draft Prospectus is submitted to the SEBI, Then SEBI will check all the details and give Suggestion to change within 30 days.
+When Draft Prospectus is submitted to the SEBI, Then SEBI will check all the details and give Suggestions to change within 30 days.

 If all the details Are good The SEBI Will upload it to the website for public Review.
-If all the things are not good then SEBI Will give their suggestion and Then company again need to file Draft prospects with the correction commented by SEBI.
+If all the things are not good then SEBI Will give their suggestion and Then the company again needs to file Draft prospects with the correction commented by SEBI.

 3. Listing Application To Stock Exchanges

 When a draft prospect is submitted to the SEBI meanwhile the company can apply to Stock Exchanges to list their Socks.

 There are 24 stock exchanges are available in India, But NSE (National Stock Exchange of India ) and BSE (Bombay Stock Exchange of India are the most popular Stock Exchanges in India.

 There are also eligibility criteria for Listing Company on NSE.

-For List, your Company on NSE the minimum paid-up capital of the company must be 10 crores and the capitalisation of the Applicant’s equity shall not be less than 25 crores.
+For List, your Company on NSE the minimum paid-up capital of the company must be 10 crores and the capitalization of the Applicant’s equity shall not be less than 25 crores.